Psykotikism/Mutant_Tanks/INFORMATION.md

 {
 	"Tank 1"
 	{
-		// The Super Tank receives more damage from bullets and explosions than usual.
 		// The Super Tank takes away survivors' ammunition.
 		// "Ability Enabled" - When a survivor is within range of the Super Tank, their ammunition is taken away.
 		// - "Ammo Range"